gpcarpen/quicker-start/guide.md

 - jobName doesnt really matter, but software name has to be a valid agave app.

-- You can list all valide agave apps with the command apps-list.
+- You can list all valide agave apps with the command `apps-list`.

 - RequestedTime is self explanatory, archive will save the output to your discovery environment (DE) folder.